manaty/octopus/server/README.md

 For each server you'll need to:

 - re-define JDBC datasource parameters, so that each server uses its' own database
-- customize the list of cluster nodes in `grpc.nodes.addresses` section of configuration
+- if the server is slave, specify the master server address in `grpc.master.address` section of configuration

-For instance, if the cluster will contain two servers on hosts `192.168.1.2` and `192.168.1.3`, each having its' own local database, then there will be two configurations (logging section is omitted for brevity's sake):
+For instance, if the cluster will contain two servers on hosts `192.168.1.2` and `192.168.1.3`, each having its' own local database, and the `192.168.1.2` server being master, then there will be two configurations (logging section is omitted for brevity's sake):

 **server1.yml**